jaclu/olint/README.md

 This order will be used by default based on `plugin_priority` settings ruff bandit pyright mypy pylint

+If ruff is not used, the suggested order is: black isort flake8 bandit pyright mypy pylint

 Unwanted linters can be excluded, either by simply deleting the plugin file, or by skipping it in the global or the project config.